FRRouting/frr/doc/user/ldpd.rst

    this time of non response, the LDP established session will be considered as set to down.
 By default, no holdtime is configured for the LDP devices.

-.. clicmd:: [no] discovery hello holdtime HOLDTIME
+.. clicmd:: discovery hello holdtime HOLDTIME

-.. clicmd:: [no] discovery hello interval INTERVAL
+.. clicmd:: discovery hello interval INTERVAL

    INTERVAL value ranges from 1 to 65535 seconds.
 Default value is 5 seconds.
    This is the value between each hello timer message sent.
    HOLDTIME value ranges from 1 to 65535 seconds.
 Default value is 15 seconds.
    That value is added as a TLV in the LDP messages.

-.. clicmd:: [no] dual-stack transport-connection prefer ipv4
+.. clicmd:: dual-stack transport-connection prefer ipv4

    When *ldpd* is configured for dual-stack operation, the transport connection preference is IPv6 by default (as specified by :rfc:`7552`).
 On such